-- 103.12.1 Timing System Definitions-Every race in a swimming competition shall be timed with one or more of the following systems, listed in their preferred order of use. - A Automatic-A timing system started by an electric impulse generated by a starting device or a transducer capable of detecting a gun report and stopped at the finish by the swimmer touching the touchpad. - B Semiautomatic-A timing system started by an electric impulse generated by a starting device or transducer capable of detecting a gun report and stopped by buttons pushed by timers at the finish touch of the swimmer. - C Manual-A timing system operated by individual lane timers, each of whom operates a stopwatch that is both started and stopped by the timer as described in article 103.11.3.
-Only digital-readout-type handheld battery-powered watches designed for timing purposes shall be used. - 103.12.2 Timing System Designation-Timing systems shall be designated in the order in which results are used as follows: - A Primary system-The primary system shall determine the official time of each swimmer unless a comparison of the primary with secondary and/or tertiary system times indicates a malfunction of the primary system.
-A primary system shall always be in place and shall consist of one of the following, listed in their preferred order of use: - (1) Automatic timing. - (2) Semiautomatic, with three or two buttons per lane, each operated by a separate timer. - (3) Manual, with three or two watches per lane, each operated by a separate timer. - B Secondary system-If manually operated watches are not the primary system, a secondary system of precedence equal to or lower than the primary

-- system shall be used.
-The secondary system may be: - (1) Backup timing cameras recording a minimum of 100 images per second.
-The cameras must be fully integrated with the timing system. - (2) Semiautomatic with one, two or three buttons, each operated by a separate timer. - (3) Manual with one, two or three watches per lane, each operated by a separate timer. - C Tertiary system-Unless the primary system consists of stopwatches or the secondary system includes at least one stopwatch per lane, a tertiary system of at least one stopwatch per lane shall be provided. - 103.12.3 Timing Resolution (Timing Accuracy)-All timing systems, including stopwatches, shall have a resolution of .01 second.
-Times from all systems shall be recorded to hundredths of a second.
-The digits representing thousandths shall be dropped with no rounding.
+- 103.17.1 Timing System Definitions-Every race in a swimming competition shall be timed with one or more of the following systems, listed in their preferred order of use. - A Automatic-A timing system whose start is activated by a starting device and stopped at the finish by the swimmer touching the touchpad. - B Semiautomatic-A timing system whose start is activated by a starting device and stopped by buttons pushed by timers at the finish touch of the swimmer. - C Manual-A timing system operated by individual lane timers, each of whom operates a stopwatch that is both started and stopped by the timer as described in article 103.11.3.
+Only digital-readout-type, hand-held, battery-powered watches designed for timing purposes shall be used. - 103.17.2 Timing System Designation-Timing systems shall be designated in the order in which results are used as follows: - A Primary system-The primary system shall determine the official time of each swimmer unless a comparison of the primary with secondary and/or tertiary system times indicates a malfunction of the primary system.
+A primary system shall always be in place and shall consist of one of the following, listed in their preferred order of use: - (1) Automatic timing. - (2) Semiautomatic, with three or two buttons per lane, each operated by a separate timer. - (3) Manual, with three or two watches per lane, each operated by a separate timer. - B Secondary system-If manually operated watches are not the primary system, a secondary system of precedence equal to or lower than the primary system shall be used.
+The secondary system may be one of the following, listed in their preferred order of use: - (1) Stationary overhead video cameras recording 100 images per second.
+The cameras must be fully integrated with the primary timing system. - (2) Semiautomatic with three, two or one button(s), each operated by a separate timer. - (3) Manual with three, two or one watch(es) per lane, each operated by a separate timer. - C Tertiary system-Unless the primary system consists of stopwatches or the secondary system includes at least one stopwatch per lane, a tertiary system of at least one stopwatch per lane shall be provided.

-103.12.4 Determination of Official Time
+103.17.3 Determination of Official Time